jaideepbir/mcp-server-oauth2.0/docs/checkpoint.md

 Timestamp: 8/3/2025, 9:37:23 PM
 Summary:
 - Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
 The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 9:37:40 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 9:38:11 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 9:43:27 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 9:47:47 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 9:50:42 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 9:59:23 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 10:05:04 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 10:08:09 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 10:25:48 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 10:35:33 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 10:37:20 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 10:39:57 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 10:50:42 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 10:55:33 PM
+Summary:
+- Resolved "No response from server for read" and upload button freezing by adding detailed logging to `projects/mcp-server-oauth2.0/services/mcp-server/app/main.py` and ensuring the `owner` is correctly passed for OPA evaluation in the `upload_file` endpoint.
+The user confirmed the issue is resolved.

+---
+Timestamp: 8/3/2025, 11:14:13 PM
+Summary:
+- Added the architecture diagram to the top of the README.
+- Added TODOs to the README.

+---